 In 2020, the Office of Infectious Disease and HIV/AIDS Policy (OIDP) in the Office of the Assistant Secretary for Health (OASH), U.S. Department of Health and Human Services (HHS) published the inaugural Sexually Transmitted Infections National Strategic Plan for the United States: 2021-2025 (STI Plan).
-The STI Plan sets forth a vision for the nation with goals, objectives, and strategies to prevent and control sexually transmitted infections (STIs) in the United States, with a focus on chlamydia, gonorrhea, syphilis, and human papilloma virus (HPV).
-Herpes simplex virus (HSV) was not initially included because the STI Plan, with the exception of HPV, focused on nationally notifiable STIs in the United States for which there are federally funded control programs.
-Congress directed HHS to amend the STI Plan to address the prevention and treatment of HSV (see House Report 117-96, as reflected in the Joint Explanatory Statement accompanying the Consolidated Appropriations Act, 2022, Pub.
-L. No. 117-103).
-In collaboration with subject matter experts from across the federal government and with input from a wide range of community members, including the public, OIDP identified policy, program, and research gaps and priorities to craft a unified national response to HSV, which are described in this Herpes Simplex Virus Addendum to the Sexually Transmitted Infections National Strategic Plan for the United States: 2021-2025 (HSV Addendum).
+The STI Plan sets forth a vision for the nation with goals, objectives, and strategies to meaningfully prevent and control sexually transmitted infections (STIs) in the United States, with a focus on chlamydia, gonorrhea, syphilis, and human papilloma virus.
+Herpes simplex virus (HSV) was not initially included, because the STI Plan focused on nationally notifiable STIs in the United States for which there are federally funded control programs.
+In fiscal year 2022, Congress directed HHS to amend the STI Plan to address the prevention and treatment of HSV.
+In collaboration with subject matter experts from across the federal government and with input from a wide range of community partners, including the public, OIDP identified policy, program, and research gaps and priorities to craft a unified national response to HSV, which are described in this Herpes Simplex Virus Addendum to the Sexually Transmitted Infections National Strategic Plan for the United States: 2021-2025 (HSV Addendum).

 HSV is a lifelong condition that spreads primarily from skin-to-skin contact and can cause recurring outbreaks of painful sores on the mouth or genital areas.
 In addition to physical discomfort, the stigma associated with HSV can significantly impact quality of life.
-HSV-2 presents almost exclusively as genital lesions, while HSV-1 can present as lesions on the mouth and lips or the genitals.
-Although rare, pregnant people who are infected with HSV-1 or HSV-2 can transmit HSV-1 or HSV-2 to their infants during birth, which can lead to severe morbidity of HSV and mortality among infants.
+HSV-2 presents nearly exclusively as genital lesions, while HSV-1 can present as lesions on the mouth and lips or the genitals.
+Although rare, pregnant people can transmit HSV-1 or HSV-2 to their infants during birth, which can lead to severe infant morbidity and mortality.
 HSV is one of the most common STIs in the United States, and most people with HSV are asymptomatic and undiagnosed.
-In 2018, an estimated 18,574,000 people were living with HSV-2 in the United States, and the exact number of genital herpes infections attributed to HSV-1 is unknown.
-Prevention and control of HSV are extremely challenging because reliable diagnostics for asymptomatic individuals are limited and, currently, there is neither a prophylactic vaccine to prevent acquisition of HSV nor a therapeutic vaccine to provide long-term viral suppression for individuals who have HSV.
+In 2018, an estimated 18,574,000 cases of HSV-2 were reported in the United States, and the exact number of genital herpes infections attributed to HSV-1 is unknown.
+Prevention and control of HSV are extremely challenging because reliable diagnostics for asymptomatic individuals are limited and no prophylactic or therapeutic vaccine to prevent transmission or cure HSV exists.

-The HSV Addendum integrates HSV into the STI Plan's vision, goals, objectives, and strategies to improve HSV diagnostics, prevention, care, and treatment.
-It also identifies and prioritizes federal action steps for which agencies are encouraged to provide updates in future progress reports for the STI Plan.
+The HSV Addendum integrates HSV in the STI Plan's vision, goals, objectives, and strategies to improve HSV diagnostics, prevention, care, and treatment.
+It also identifies and prioritizes federal action steps that agencies are encouraged to incorporate into broader STI action steps in future iterations of the STI Plan and Sexually Transmitted Infections Progress Reports.